← Back to the course

 ON chunks USING hnsw (embedding vector_cosine_ops); -- metric MUST match the query operator (<=>)

 Prerequisite / seed rows the happy path needs.
 A chunks row has a NOT NULL FK to documents, so the document row must be inserted first, in the same transaction, before its chunks.
-The bundled seed (samples/refund-policy.txt, a short refund/shipping policy) is ingested by make seed, which:
+The bundled seed (samples/refund-policy.txt, a short refund/shipping policy) is ingested by make seed, which runs as a single pass in one transaction (the chunks.embedding column is NOT NULL, so a chunk row can never be inserted without its vector):

 Dimension is read, not hard-trusted.
 The width 1536 is chosen because it is ≤ 2000 (the pgvector HNSW/IVFFlat ceiling) and is a Matryoshka size for gemini-embedding-001.
 The “confirm embeddings” step reads the length from the response and verifies the L2 norm is not ~1.0 at 1536 (so the learner observes why normalization is required) before committing to the column width.